DDUKES5/DDUKES5.github.io/README.md

-How to live a good life.
+How to live a good lifes.